 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Kikkoman Corporation reported total carbon emissions of approximately 706,600,000 kg CO2e across all scopes, with specific contributions of 58,900,000 kg CO2e from Scope 1, 12,800,000 kg CO2e from Scope 2, and a significant 706,600,000 kg CO2e from Scope 3 emissions.
-This data reflects their operations in Japan.
-Kikkoman has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50.4% by FY2031, using FY2019 as the baseline.
-Additionally, they are targeting a 30% reduction in Scope 3 emissions related to purchased goods and services and upstream transportation and distribution within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Furthermore, Kikkoman is committed to achieving net zero CO2 emissions by 2050, demonstrating a long-term vision for sustainability.
-Their initiatives are part of a broader strategy to enhance environmental responsibility within the food and beverage processing sector.
+In 2024, Kikkoman Corporation reported significant carbon emissions, totalling approximately 706,600,000 kg CO2e across all scopes.
+This includes 58,900,000 kg CO2e from Scope 1, 12,800,000 kg CO2e from Scope 2, and a substantial 706,600,000 kg CO2e from Scope 3 emissions.
+The previous year, 2023, saw emissions of about 794,000,000 kg CO2e in Scope 3, alongside 66,200,000 kg CO2e in Scope 1 and 16,300,000 kg CO2e in Scope 2.
+Kikkoman has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50.4% by FY2031, using FY2019 as a baseline.
+Additionally, the company targets a 30% reduction in Scope 3 emissions from purchased goods and services, as well as upstream transportation and distribution, within the same timeframe.
+Furthermore, Kikkoman is committed to achieving net zero CO2 emissions by 2050.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Kikkoman's dedication to addressing climate change within the food and beverage processing sector.
+The company’s initiatives are crucial for reducing its overall carbon footprint and contributing to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents